pebri86/esplay-nes/README.rst

 ESP32-MICRONES, a Nintendo Entertainment System emulator for the ESP32
 ====================================================================

 This is a port of Nofrendo, a Nintendo Entertainment System emulator.
 This port is based on Sprite_tm ESP32-NESEMU and is entirely unsupported by Espressif.
-The code is adapted to my hardware configuration using cheap 160x128 1,8" ST7735R SPI display, NES video are scaled to fit display resolution using a simple image scaling alghoritm "smooth Bresenham scaling".
+The code is adapted to my hardware configuration using cheap 160x128 1,8" ST7735R SPI display or ILI9341 (configurable via menuconfig), NES video are scaled to fit display resolution using a simple image scaling alghoritm "smooth Bresenham scaling".
 Some text maybe hard to read due to scaling but most of rom text are readable.

 Compiling
 ---------